 If you have Type 1 diabetes you're 10% more likely to have celiac disease than the general population.
 Those with celiac disease need to completely avoid gluten containing products as they damage the small intestine.
 If you have Type 2 diabetes, you're more likely to be gluten intolerant (only 1% of the general population has celiac disease).
 Gluten intolerance means you may have discomfort when eating products containing gluten, but you won't damage your small intestines.

-Regardless if you've decided for your health that you need to cut out gluten, there is great information available through the American Diabetes Association including a Gluten-Free Recipe Book for People with Diabetes.
-As a Seattle podiatrist and the Chief Podiatrist of the Wound Care Center at Northwest Hospital, I want to do everything I can to support my diabetic patients.
+Regardless if you've decided for your health that you need to cut out gluten, there is great information available through the Celiac Disease Foundation specifically for people with diabetes.

 So in addition, I've modified a recipe from Diabetic Living Online, another great source for Gluten-free diabetic recipes.
 With the abundance of tomatoes right now, this recipe will help you use them up.